 As well as mastering high-contrast black-and-white photography, from the mid-1950s Parks developed a lively, almost pictorial use of colour photography.
 Especially in "The Restraints: Open and Hidden", a photo essay he shot for LIFE in Mobile, Alabama, in the Southern United States in 1956, colour becomes a rhetoric means to show the tense interrelationship between landscape, ethnos, habitat and contemporary consumer culture.
 Whether in his photograph of a dilapidated illuminated sign advertising lots for coloured people only, or his double portrait of Mr. and Mrs. Albert Thornton, a gracefully aging, grey-haired couple sitting upright on their red brocade sofa in their living room , his images show a normality that seems imbued with bourgeois values and a notion of affluence at the heart of a white majority society that exudes aggression in the form of permanent threats and restrictions.

-After winning a fellowship from the Julius Rosenwald Fund, Parks started working as a young photographer for the Farm Security Administration (FSA) in Washington D.C.
+wins a fellowship from the Julius Rosenwald Fund, starts working as a young photographer for the Farm Security Administration (FSA) in Washington D.C.